JackalLabs/local-s3/README.md

 # Jackal.js S3 Compatible Server

+> [!IMPORTANT]
+> This software is in beta and may not work perfectly with every S3 connected application.
+See [Tested Software](./TESTED.md) for a full list of integrations tested by Jackal Labs.
+If you find a piece of software that isn't working, please create an issue.

-This is an S3-compatible server that wraps the Jackal.js library, enabling you to use S3 clients with Jackal storage.
+This is an S3-compatible server (path style) that wraps the Jackal.js library, enabling you to use S3 clients with Jackal storage.

 ## Features

 - S3-compatible API endpoints
-- Base64URL encoding of object names to handle special characters
 - Local/network authentication via environment variables
 - Works with standard S3 clients and libraries
 - Tested with [AWS SDKs](https://aws.amazon.com/developer/tools/), [Cyberduck](https://cyberduck.io/), and [Rclone](https://rclone.org/)